MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 1. Open a new terminal window, run the `psql` command, and enter your app password.

-1. Now that you're logged in, you can create a new role in the `mz_roles` table:
+1. Now that you're logged in, you can create a new role:

     ```sql
     CREATE ROLE dev_role;